digitranslab/jumpstart/docs/versioned_docs/version-2.50.0-LTS/data-sources/restapi.md

 ## OAuth 2.0 Method for Authenticating REST APIs

-ToolJet’s REST API data source supports OAuth 2.0 as the authentication type.
+JumpStart’s REST API data source supports OAuth 2.0 as the authentication type.

-Before setting up the REST API data source in ToolJet, we need to configure the **Google Cloud Platform** to gather the API keys required for the authorization access.
+Before setting up the REST API data source in JumpStart, we need to configure the **Google Cloud Platform** to gather the API keys required for the authorization access.

 ### Setting up Google Cloud Platform